 We also offer you a horse and cart ride around the scenic lanes during your stay.

-We also have table football and table tennis, which are set up in the stables during the summer.
 A badminton net, posts and racquets are available on request.

 The younger guests especially enjoy the morning routine of caring for the animals – feeding the hens, collecting eggs, looking after the ducks, geese, guinea pigs, goats and ponies.
 During school holidays there are sometimes calves for bottle feeding as well.
 Fluffy our pet Kune Kune pig has become a big favourite with everyone.

 We are just a short 15 minute drive from the acclaimed Eden Project, with its impressive Biomes growing many exotic specimens.
 There is much to see here, and if you really enjoy all things botanical, visit early in the week and get a free pass for unlimited return visits.